Skip to Main Content

 Student-athletes are provided with first day registration privileges.
 Not registering when scheduled to do so may negatively impact eligibility.
 Student-athletes should check their registration status in advance for “holds” or other issues that may prohibit or delay registration.

 All student-athletes will have a hold placed on their account 2 weeks after registration.
 This hold is to allow the NCAA certification process to take place.
-If there are any class changes that need to be made please contact a SACE staff member to have the hold removed.
+If class changes need to be made, please contact a SACE staff member to review the change before removing the student-athlete hold.

 Books